tromey/spidermonkey-unwinder/README.md

 # Display

-My current plan is to display a function name using a frame filter.
+The function name, and perhaps other information, will be displayed using a frame filter.

-This work is not even started.
+# GDB

 Writing a jit symbol reader is a pain: the current gdb jit interface admits the possibility of reading symbols from the inferior.
 However,